Let’s be frank, work is stressful. The need to de-stress can be strong.

 When you’re really honest with yourself, don’t you find yourself spending the majority of your time in work dreaming of what you’ll do with your time off?

-Of course, it can be a stress merely to think about going on holiday.
+Of course, it can be stressful merely thinking about going on holiday.
 Where do you go?
 Who do you go with?
 My head hurts just thinking about it, doesn’t yours?

-Well, luckily for you, we’ve compiled a list of our favourite places to escape to.
-These are places of serenity, places of wonder, and places to melt stress away.
+Well, help is on hand – we’ve compiled 13 of our favourite places to escape to.
+These are places of serenity, places of wonder, places to melt stress away.

 What’s not to love about a country filled with people who believe in fairies and elves?
 This mystical land remains largely as it did when the first group of monks arrived from Ireland on their search for complete isolation.
 Nowadays, Iceland is far more metropolitan but still retains much of its desolate beauty.

 The sheer magnificence of the landscape is only outdone by the warmth of the locals.
-Share stories over a cup of cocoa with a local or head out to the Blue Lagoon for a rejuvenating dip, either way the stresses of working like will soon melt away.
-Why not join us there for an action-packed long weekend?
+Share stories over a cup of cocoa with a local or head out to the Blue Lagoon for a rejuvenating dip.
+Either way, working life is soon a distant memory and the wonders of Iceland will begin to work their de-stress magic.

 The bustling touristic vibes of Istanbul dissolve as soon as you step foot onto this futuristic lunar landscape.
 Discover the uniqueness of Cappadocia as you unwind in a luxurious cave hotel overlooking the ‘fairy chimneys’ whilst savouring tantalising Turkish tea and delight.

 Run away from all responsibility to this Central American haven for a week of pure, unadulterated relaxation and exploration.
-Possibly most well known for it’s underwater sink hole, commonly called the Great Blue Hole, there is so much more to discover in Belize.
+Most well known for it’s underwater sink hole, commonly called the Great Blue Hole, there is so much more to discover in Belize.

 Take some time to reconnect your mind, body and soul with the sun on your face and the salty taste of the ocean blowing through the breeze.
-Throw away your stresses and bend and stretch your Karma – and your spine – back into place in a wholly new discovered Portugal.
+De-stress while you bend and stretch your Karma – and your spine – back into place in a wholly new discovered Portugal.

 The East Coast of Australia is well-known for it’s surfer-cool vibes and chilled out attitude to life.
 No more apparent is that than in Byron Bay.
-You need no more than a few minutes in this small, coastal town to feel alive and relaxed.
+You need only a few minutes in this small, coastal town to feel alive, relaxed and ready to de-stress.

-Take a kayak out among the waves for an early morning kayak with the local pod of dolphins before kicking things up a notch with a surf lesson.
+Take a kayak out among the waves for an early morning paddle with the local pod of dolphins before kicking things up a notch with a surf lesson.
 Watch out though, the waves are pretty intense, perfect for cooling down after a day spent sunbathing on the sands.
-This is the true surfers paradise, no matter what the Queenslander’s say.
+This is a true surfers paradise, no matter what the Queenslander’s say.

-Not one, but 50 islands make up this East African archipelago, so you won’t be left wanting for places to explore as you relax and unwind on Zanzibar Island.
+Not one, but 50 islands make up this East African archipelago, so you won’t be left wanting for places to explore as you relax and unwind in sizzling Zanzibar.

-If you like the sound of it being so hot your flip-flops melting into the ground and cooling off in water so warm you could mistake it for a bath – and let’s be honest, who doesn’t? -, then Malta and Gozo are definitely for you.
+If you like the sound of it being so hot your flip-flops melt into the ground or the water’s so warm you could mistake it for a bath (note: who doesn’t?), then Malta and Gozo are definitely for you.

 While many may tell you to head to Malta’s capital, Valletta, we recommend heading straight for the beaches of Mellieha on the northern tip of this small-but-perfectly-formed island.
 Take a trip over to Gozo and spend the day on a catamaran, snorkelling with colourful fish in crystal clear, warm seas.
 Goodbye stress, hello tan!

 Made famous by the hilarious In Bruges, Bruges is most definitely not the boring place our Colin thought it was.
-If you’re after a winter getaway you can’t get much better than this.
+If you’re after a winter getaway, this city seriously deserves your attention.

 Like something out of a fairytale, the gothic architecture of central Bruges dominates the city, creating a feeling that you may have accidentally hopped back in time.
-After a busy day spent shopping and exploring the labyrinth of cobbled streets, unwind by the fire in one of the many cosy bars and restaurants.
+After a busy day spent shopping and exploring the labyrinth of cobbled streets, unwind and de-stress by the fire in one of the city’s cosy bars and restaurants.

 If you’re looking to escape from work for a little more than stress relief, we recommend exploring the dense jungles of wild Patagonia and the world-famous Torres del Paine National Park.
-We love it so much we included it in our Epic Chile Tour.
+It’s stunning.

 Stop off in Puerto Natales, a lively and colourful town on the shores of Seno de Ultima Esperanza before taking a scenic journey to Cueva de Milodon, a massive prehistoric cave.
-Around here the sun only sets at around 11pm so you will have plenty of time to appreciate the inspiring sight of the Patagonian steppe, complete with grazing guanacos and snow-capped mountain peak horizons.
+Around here, the sun only sets at about 11pm, so you’ll have plenty of time to appreciate the inspiring sight of the Patagonian steppe, complete with grazing guanacos and snow-capped mountain peak horizons.

 This secluded island is the only one in the region with any sort of accommodation for travellers.
-The only other people around the region are sea gypsies and the odd sail boat so you know what that means.
+The only other people around the region are sea gypsies and the odd sail boat – so you know what that means.
 Total and complete isolation from the world you know and, sort of, love.
+It’s the perfect recipe to help you de-stress.

 What it lacks in 5* luxury, it makes up for in seclusion.
-The world could end and you would have no idea, so if you are really looking to escape from it all, Macleod Island is most definitely for you.
-Other than the seclusion, visitors can enjoy pristine seas, unspoilt beaches and some of the most fascinating diving and snorkelling spots in Myanmar.
+The world could end and you would have no idea.
+So, if you’re really looking to escape from it all, Macleod Island is 100% you.
+Other than the seclusion, there are pristine seas, unspoilt beaches and some of the most fascinating diving and snorkelling spots in Myanmar.
 Trust us when we say you will NOT want to leave.

 While so much else in India is noise, shouting, traffic and weird smells, Hampi is a true vortex of calm; a diamond in the rough.
 Hampi is everything Goa used to be before it became “cool” and is the perfect hideaway after a stressful, yet invigorating, few days or weeks exploring the rest of the country.
 Don’t expect to escape the street cows though.